autoSteve/acMqtt/README.md

 Add the keyword 'MQTT' to groups for CBus discovery, plus...

-A type of light, fan, fan_pct, cover, select, sensor, switch, binary_sensor, bsensor or button (default if not specified is 'light').
+A type of light, fan, fan_pct, cover, select, sensor, switch, binary_sensor (or binarysensor), bsensor or button (default if not specified is 'light').
 - Light, cover, select, sensor, switch, binary_sensor and button are self-explanatory, being the Home Assistant equivalents.
 - Using cover assumes that a L5501RBCP blind relay is in "level translation mode" (status updates in HA will be less than perfect, but acceptable).
 I personally use a select without level translation mode, and level presets for open, closed, and part open at half way, which works well, and is predictable.
 - The fan keyword is specifically for sweep fan controllers like a L5501RFCP.
 For fan/fan-pct the Home Assistant object changes, as described below, with one a preset to suit the L5501RFCP, and the other variable percentage.